Engineering and Computer Science

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 DigitalCommons@Cedarville provides a publication platform for fully open access journals, which means that all articles are available on the Internet to all users immediately upon publication.
 However, the opinions and sentiments expressed by the authors of articles published in our journals do not necessarily indicate the endorsement or reflect the views of DigitalCommons@Cedarville, the Centennial Library, or Cedarville University and its employees.
 The authors are solely responsible for the content of their work.
 Please address questions to email@example.com.

-Newman, Jared L.; Tomlinson, Luke M.; and Dearing, Grayson H.
+Newman, Jared L.; Tomlinson, Luke M.; Dearing, Grayson H.; and Harmon, Frederick G.

 "AC Power Monitoring System,"